Home » Resources » UXO City Guides » Chelmsford – UXO City Guide

 Recent UXO discoveries in Chelmsford

-Since WWII, many items of UXO have been discovered across multiple cities within the UK, with Chelmsford no exception.
-Below are some examples of recent UXO incidents or discoveries that have been reported in national or local press:
+Since the war, many items of UXO have been discovered across multiple cities within the UK, with Chelmsford no exception.
+See the news articles below about UXO incidents and discoveries from national and local press in Chelmsford.

 Get UXO risk mitigation services from a partner you can trust